eastonqin/code.org-projects/README.md

 5) catch the odd number game: https://studio.code.org/projects/applab/L_wRcrMJ4LUKnZYlixXAWdhydiJzAxaYIgyNi1r4dMA

-6) use for loops to display all the multiple of 5 from 200 and 250:https: //studio.code.org/projects/applab/1bdPbqzVXzbSIob5DesKHjUVyIGqqFwjRHNgkds4VgI
+6) use for loops to display all the multiple of 5 from 200 and 250:https: https://studio.code.org/projects/applab/1bdPbqzVXzbSIob5DesKHjUVyIGqqFwjRHNgkds4VgI

+7) to display the word Easton 10 times:https://studio.code.org/projects/applab/p4HWIuZB88XPmx1B5JCkDggqzeSAmgfwVQoeAchZpV8